 Like Juno, you need an active home phone number so your internet modem can dial the NetZero server to access the internet.

 Another easy way to find free internet providers near you is with the All Free ISP free internet search engine.
 You only need to enter your state of residence or area code to look for free and cheap internet plans in your city.
 The two most prevalent choices will be Juno and NetZero, but you might see another option as well.

 Most public libraries offer free internet from either their desktop computers or wifi network.
 You might have to apply for a library card to log into the network, but you can also borrow great books to read in your spare time too.

 I periodically go to my own public library to use their free wifi hotspot.
 It’s quicker than my home internet which is a definite thumbs up when I need a change of scenery to work distraction-free.
 Each session is only one hour, but since I bring my own device I can continually renew the session and have worked in the library all day sometimes because of internet outages at home.

 Ask Your Neighbor or Landlord

 If your neighbor or landlord has internet access, they might be willing to share their internet with you.
-When you’re too far away from their router to get a reliable signal, you’ll need to invest in a wifi extender–they cost less than $70 on Amazon–to plug into a wall outlet between their router and where you will sit to normally access internet.
+When you’re too far away from their router to get a reliable signal, you’ll need to invest in a wifi extender.
+Simply plug into a wall outlet between their router and where you will sit to normally access internet.